-Stock funds are first categorized by style in terms of the average market capitalization (size of a business or corporation equal to the share price times the number of outstanding shares):
+Stock funds are first sorted by style in terms of their average market capitalization.
+This is the size of a business equal to the share price times the number of outstanding shares.

-- Large-cap Stock Funds: invest in stocks of corporations with large market capitalization (greater than $11 billion, according to Morningstar).
-These companies are so large that you have probably heard of them or you may even purchase goods or services from them on a regular basis.
-Some large-cap stock names include Wal-Mart, Exxon, GE, Pfizer, Bank of America, Apple and Microsoft.
-Morningstar also has a market cap group, called "Giant," that represents mutual funds investing in corporations of average market capitalization greater than $47 billion.
+Large-cap stock funds invest in the stocks of corporations with a market capitalization greater than $10 billion.
+These companies are so large that you may purchase goods or services from them on a regular basis.
+Some large-cap stocks include Walmart, Exxon, GE, Pfizer, Bank of America, Apple, and Microsoft.

 Types of Stock Mutual Fund Objectives

-- Growth Stock Funds invest in growth stocks, which are stocks of companies that are expected to grow at a rate faster than the market average.
+- Growth stock funds invest in the stocks of companies that are expected to grow at a rate faster than the market average.

-- Value Stock Funds invest in value stocks, which are stocks of companies that an investor or mutual fund manager believe to be selling at a price lower than the market value.
-Value Stock Funds are often called Dividend Mutual Funds because value stocks commonly pay dividends to investors, whereas the typical growth stock does not pay dividends to the investor because the corporation reinvests dividends to further grow the corporation.
+- Value stock funds invest in the stocks of companies that are expected to be selling at a price lower than the market value.
+Value stock funds are often called dividend mutual funds.
+They pay dividends to investors.
+A growth stock does not pay dividends.
+The corporation reinvests them to grow further.

-Now that you have learned the basics of stock mutual fund categorization, you will understand what it means, for example, if you see a particular mutual fund that is categorized as a Mid-cap Value fund.
-It is a fund that invests in a group of stocks that represent corporations of mid-sized capitalization with a value objective.
+A mutual fund that is a mid-cap value fund invests in a group of stocks that represent corporations of mid-sized capitalization with a value objective.

 Bond Mutual Fund Categories

-Bond funds are also categorized by the average duration (similar to, but not always the same as, maturity) of the bonds held in the mutual fund:
+Bond funds are also sorted by the average duration of the bonds held in the mutual fund.
+This is similar to, but not always the same as, maturity.

-Bond mutual funds may be further distinguished by the credit quality of the underlying bonds held in the particular bond fund.
-For example, US Treasury bonds are among the highest of credit quality (low risk to bond holder) and "Junk Bonds" are among the lowest of credit quality (higher relative risk to bond holder) and are often called high income bonds.
+Bond mutual funds can be further distinguished by the credit quality of the underlying bonds held in the fund.
+U.S. Treasury bonds are among the highest in credit quality, so they're a low risk to the bondholder.
+"Junk bonds" are among the lowest in credit quality.
+They're a higher risk to the bondholder.